senses-smart-mirror/senses-docs/docs/widgets/rain-radar.md

 ## Functionality

 - Shows rain forecast for the next 2 hours in a graph.
-- Shows notifications when rain is expect.
+- Show a notifications when rain is expect.
 - Conditional show to only show the widget when rain is expected.
 - Specify latitude and longitude to see the forecast in your area.